 It is my surprise that they seem to witch hunt the new drama of the ctress Jung Eun Chae.
 This drama is of course the big comeback of Lee Min Ho, after almost 3 years and his military service, and the fans were anticipating by the time it was announced.
 But from the first episode something goes wrong and fans around the world don’t seem to get it.

 In the beginning they said that the drama was slow.
 Then that it had “The world of the married” on the opposite side and that’s why numbers went down.
 The production was not good, the script was poor, as well as the director, the buildings weren’t any good, there was excessive product placement (as if they don’t seem to understand that everything in a film has to do about advertisement) and finally the actors were also poor.
 It’s like you try to find excuses and blame someone for something, which isn’t aware of.
 It’s like the “Netizens” try to find excuses and ruin this drama.

-In the year of 2020 it’s highly unacceptable to criticise and blame one for old choices, when one should focus on his/her acting skills.
+In the year of 2020 it’s highly unacceptable to criticise and blame one for old choices, when you should focus on his/her acting skills.
 Now their new “target” is Jung Eun Chae and her ten years old private life(;) Well, ladies and gentleman, If she ever fell in love with a man or if she ever had an affair with a man is her concern only.
 That is why is called a “private” life.
 I’m sure that everyone values the term and wants his life to be private.
 The problem is that people, who spend their own life surfing and writing comments (malicious ones) in front of a screen, don’t have a life at all… private or non private and should probably get one.